 Examination of voluntary motor skills of the fingers.
 G

-- PERFORM MOVEMENT<< КУЛАК - РЕБРО - ЛАДОНЬ >> RIGHT, THEN LEFT HAND, THEN TWO HANDS DO IT SIMULTANEOUSLY; PERFORMANCE OF THIS TEST SHOULD BE REPEATED WITH A BITED TEETH TONGUE.
-WHEN PERFORMING THIS TEST, THE FOLLOWING SHOULD BE NOTED:
+- EXECUTE THE MOVEMENT<< КУЛАК - РЕБРО - ЛАДОНЬ >> WITH THE RIGHT, THEN THE LEFT HAND, THEN WITH TWO HANDS THIS IS DONE AT THE SAME TIME; THIS TEST MUST BE REPEATED WITH YOUR TONGUE BITCHED BY THE TEETH.
+WHEN PERFORMING THIS TEST YOU SHOULD NOTE:

 - PLAYING THE PIANO (FINGERS 1-5, 2-4, 5-1, 4-2, 1-2-3-4-5, 5-4-3-2-1);

-- DRAWING FROM SAMPLE<< ДОМ - ДЕРЕВО - ЗАБОР >>;
+- DRAWING BY PATTERN<< ДОМ - ДЕРЕВО - ЗАБОР >>;

-- ABILITY OF RHYTHM REPRODUCTION IN MOVEMENTS;
+- ABILITY TO REPRODUCE RHYTHM IN MOVEMENTS;

-MAXIMUM POINTS:
+MAXIMUM NUMBER OF POINTS:

 - FIRST TASK 6 POINTS;